SteelCompendium/data-md-dse/Bestiary/Monsters/Trolls/Statblocks/Troll Glutton.md

           object larger than them and doesn't knock the creature prone or destroy the object, the glutton's movement ends and they are dazed until the end of their next turn.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Food Frenzy
+    name: Food Frenzy
     icon: 👤
     keywords:
       - "-"
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: Until the start of their next turn, the glutton has a double edge on strikes, and strikes made against them gain an edge
+        effect: Until the start of their next turn, the glutton has a double edge on strikes, and strikes made against them gain an edge
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Spiteful Retort
+    name: Spiteful Retort
     icon: ❗️
     cost: 1 Malice
     keywords:
       - Melee
-    type: Free triggered action
+    usage: Free triggered action
     distance: Melee 1
     target: The triggering creature
     trigger: The glutton is reduced to 0 Stamina but doesn't die.
     effects:
+      - name: Effect
-      - effect: The glutton uses Voracious Mastication against an adjacent creature.
+        effect: The glutton uses Voracious Mastication against an adjacent creature.
+  - type: feature
+    feature_type: trait
+    name: Insatiable Appetite
+    icon: ⭐️
+    effects:
+      - effect: Once per turn, the glutton can use the Charge main actionas a free maneuver if they target a winded creature.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Relentless Hunger
+    icon: ⭐️
+    effects:
+      - effect: The glutton dies only if they are reduced to 0 Stamina by acid or fire damage, if they end their turn with 0 Stamina, or if they take acid or fire damage while at 0 Stamina
 ~~~